dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Completed viewing an SQL beginner video.

 **Thoughts:** It was a push to get the SQL video done but I finally made it, now I'm pushing forward getting back to FreeCodeCamp.

+### Day 22: 18 Jan 2019

+**Today's Progress**: Overheard some co-workers talking about containers so I spent my time today on Docker.

+**Thoughts:** I wanted to get back to FreeCodeCamp but when I heard them talking about containers I wanted to get a better grounding in what they were talking about.